Curriculum

 AP English Literature and Composition is an introductory college-level literary analysis course.
 Students cultivate their understanding of literature through reading and analyzing texts as they explore concepts like character, setting, structure, perspective, figurative language, and literary analysis in the context of literary works.
 Students are expected to support any interpretation of a text with specific, relevant evidence that can stand up to scrutiny while also demonstrating the flexibility needed to adjust an interpretation based on new evidence.
 The course prepares students to successfully complete the AP Literature exam in May and gives students the opportunity to study literature, poetry, and drama at a collegiate level.
 Students enrolled in AP English are required to take the AP exam in May.

 AP Literature and Composition is a rigorous course which involves timed assessments, both in multiple choice and essay formats.
 While these assessments will challenge students, they are necessary to cultivate the skills needed for the exam.
-In addition to literary analysis essays, all students will write a college entrance essay as well as a research paper which uses scholarly literary criticism to support their interpretation of a work.
+In addition to literary analysis essays, all students will have the opportunity for feedback on their college entrance essays in the fall.

 In order for students to be successful in the class, they must keep up with assigned readings and writings and should expect a heavier workload, additional texts, and faster pace than English 4.
-In addition to the works studied in English 4, AP students will read works such as The Great Gatsby, Wuthering Heights, A Streetcar Named Desire, and Chronicle of a Death Foretold.
+AP students will read works such as The Picture of Dorian Gray, Hamlet, Brave New World, Heart of Darkness, and Cold Comfort Farm along with a variety of short stories and poems.

 Areas of Study: Design, Analysis, Dramaturgy, Public Speaking, Philosophy, and Style.